 - to highlight and foster a collaborative spirit among students and professionals from different fields toward the provision of seamless, effective and efficient services to children and their families on a broad range of topic areas.

-The committee convenes quarterly to plan activities that meet the objectives.
+The committee convenes monthly during the academic year to plan activities that meet the objectives.

 The members of the committee provide continuing education for DCFS workers and foster parents as well as pre-professional educational opportunities for ASU students considering child welfare as a profession.
-The two primary educational events sponsored by the committee include the annual Title IV-E mini conference and the fall and spring “Lunch and Learn” activities on ASU’s campus.
+The primary educational events sponsored by the committee include workshops, conferences, and student lunch and learn activities on the ASU campus.

 Lunch and Learn